GaIbatorix/Quantum-SVM/README.md

 (1) Follow the instructions of the Jupyter Notebook 👉 run_SVM.ipynb

-(2) Make your processing pipeline by using the functions: calibrate.py, train.py and test.py.
+(2) Make your processing pipeline by using the Python functions: calibrate.py, train.py and test.py.
-    Proceed as follows:
+    (See in the instructions in files)

+Have fun!

+📬 For any problem, feel free to contact me at g.cavallaro@fz-juelich.de